syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ### DrawStarted

 This event will be triggered when we start drawing in the SignaturePad.
 With this, `CancelEventArgs` will be passed.
-You can restrict the draw start action by setting `e.cancel` as `true`.
+Also, restrict the draw start action by setting `e.cancel` as `true`.

 {% tabs %}